bihealth/sodar-core-legacy/docs/source/integration.rst

    The rest of this documentation assumes that the project has been set up using `cookiecutter-django <https://github.com/pydanny/cookiecutter-django>`_.
-If your Django site has not been created with the cookiecutter, e.g. directory structures and settings variables may differ.
+If it hasn't, e.g. directory structures and settings variables may differ.

 Installation
 ============

-First, add the django-sodar-core and djangoplugins package requirements into your ``requirements/base.txt`` file.
+First, add the ``django-sodar-core`` and ``djangoplugins`` package requirements into your ``requirements/base.txt`` file.

 .. note::

-    At the time of writing the SODAR Core package is in development, so it is recommended to clone a specific commit before we reach a stable 0.1.0 release.
+    At the time of writing the SODAR Core package is in development, so you'll need to install it from our GitLab, either by a release tag or a specific commit.

 Add the following rows into your ``base.txt`` file: